Amazon SEO: How to optimize your listing for optimal Amazon ranking

 The best listing is of no use if you, as a seller, do not deliver good performance.
 In this case, you will hardly be able to maintain a good ranking over a longer period.
 Therefore, you should never rely solely on Amazon SEO.
 Performance factors also play a significant role, and your customer service must meet the high standards of the eCommerce platform.

-By the way: Amazon does not differentiate in terms of revenue how it was generated.
-Sales generated through Amazon Ads or external advertising also boost the visibility of a product.
-Therefore, sellers should definitely include PPC ads in their program and, for example, run Sponsored Product Ads.
+By the way: Amazon does not differentiate in revenue how it was generated.
+Even sales generated through Amazon Ads or external advertising boost the visibility of a product.
+Therefore, merchants should definitely include PPC ads in their program and, for example, run Sponsored Product Ads.

-Just as in eCommerce SEO for Google, optimization for Amazon search can be done not only in the frontend.
-Sellers can also enter keywords in the backend, thereby conveying to the algorithm which search terms the respective listing is relevant for.
+Just like in e-commerce SEO for Google, optimization for Amazon search can be done not only in the frontend.
+Merchants can also store keywords in the backend and thus communicate to the algorithm which search terms the respective listing is relevant for.

-However, several factors must be considered to optimize the Amazon backend search terms.
+However, to optimize the Amazon backend search terms, several factors must be considered.
 For example, the maximum allowable number of 249 characters must not be exceeded.
 To save space, word repetitions should be avoided, while the use of hyphens is a good idea.
 This allows for the combination of different variations of a keyword.

-However, hyphens should be used judiciously, for example, whenever many different keywords or spellings need to be covered.
+Nevertheless, hyphens should be used thoughtfully, for example, whenever many different keywords or spellings need to be covered.
 Read more here about how to find, enter, and optimize Amazon backend search terms.

 Here are a few tips for selecting backend search terms: